OctopusDeploy/docs/docs/tenants/guides/multi-tenant-teams/index.md

 hideInThisSectionHeader: true
 ---

 This guide demonstrates using the tenant feature to support multiple teams developing the same application.
-Each team has its own dedicated infrastructure so the application can be individually tested before submitting to QA for testing, deployed to staging, and finally production.
+Each team has dedicated infrastructure so the application can be individually tested before submitting to QA for verification, deployed to staging, and finally production.
 In this scenario, we have a total of three teams, each configured as a tenant:
 - Team Avengers
 - Team Radical
 - QA

+The development teams have the ability to create and deploy releases to their specific tenant to the Development environment only.
+QA is able to deploy to the QA tenant in Test, and Operations are able to deploy to Staging and Production.
+Operations, in this case, is not a tenant so the Staging and Production environments are untenanted.